ma08/ma08.github.com/_posts/2015-08-14-XKCD-Lock-using-i3lock-and-xautlock.md

 images from consideration in the future.
 But in around 1400 images, the chance of repetitive choices is small.
 Maybe I will add that when I start seeing the same images after some time.
-To manually fire the screen from the keyboard, define a binding in i3
+To manually fire up the lock from the keyboard, define a binding in i3
 {% highlight bash %}
 bindsym $mod+q exec ~/.i3/xkcd_i3lock.py
 {% endhighlight %}
-Now calling `xautolock` to call the script on a timeout or an a gesture.
+Now calling `xautolock` to call the script on a timeout or a gesture.
 {% highlight  bash%}
 #Put this in the startup
 xautolock -time 10 -detectsleep -locker "~/.i3/xkcd_i3lock.py" -notify 10 -notifier "notify-send 'Locking'" -corners -+00 -cornerdelay 10 -cornerredelay 10 &